caam37830/default-project/midterm_checkpoint.md

 # Midterm Checkpoint

-The midterm checkpoint will be due 11/13 at 12pm (noon) Chicago time.
+The midterm checkpoint will be due 2/23 at 1:29pm Chicago time.

 For the midterm checkpoint, you should do the following:
 1. Read about the SIR model of disease spread - you can find information in [SIR.md](SIR.md).